 - Curb desertification to help keep the soil productive

 - Absorb carbon dioxide from the atmosphere and thus help control global warming

 - Provide a safe and natural habitat for wildlife

 - Provide a steady stream of income for people in the biodiversity hotspots who take on the job of planting and grooming the trees

 - Provide food security through tree planting initiatives

 Overall, in addition to the benefits of reforestation to the environment, it can also help to improve the economic status of locals in these communities.

-While the over 52 million trees planted in several countries across the world by Ecosia has done little to offset the about 15 billion trees cut down on a yearly basis, the contribution of Ecosia to reforestation is one that must not be taken for granted.
+While the over 52 million trees planted in several countries across the world by Ecosia has done little to offset the about 15 billion trees cut down every year, the contribution of Ecosia to reforestation is one that must not be taken for granted.
 The goal of the Ecosia community is to plant at least 1 billion trees by 2020 and whether this goal is actualized or not, Ecosia is reforesting degraded landscapes and creating a greener world for all of us.

 For internet users in regions with limited internet access, such as in China, Ecosia’s eco search engine also offers new areas of online exploration and protection from the gathering and selling of users’ personal data.